Wallangarra, Queensland: History

+Taking advantage of the rail junction Riverina Stock Feeds operated a packing plant at Wallangarra railway.

-Circa 2005 Thomas Foods International opened Australia's largest mutton works opened on a new site just to the east of the town.
+Circa 2005, Thomas Foods International opened Australia's largest mutton works opened on a new site just to the east of the town.
 The mutton produced is Halal, and most of it is exported to Arab countries.
 The abattoir shut down in July 2016 for "the short to medium term" blaming low stock numbers and poor global trading conditions.